jdibenes/hl2ss/README.md

 **Using the plugin**

 1. Download the [plugin](https://github.com/jdibenes/hl2ss/releases) and extract the Assets folder into your Unity project.
+    - If you wish to create a new Unity project to test the plugin, first follow the intructions [here](https://learn.microsoft.com/en-us/training/modules/learn-mrtk-tutorials/1-1-introduction), and then continue with the instructions presented in this section.
 2. In the Unity Editor, configure the plugin as UWP ARM64.
     1. Find the plugin in the Project window, select it, then go to the Inspector window.
     2. Set SDK to UWP.